NicholasBHubbard/shellhist/README.md

 Members of `shellhist-filters` that are strings are interpreted as regexs.
 If the regex matches the input command, then the command is not entered into the shell history.

-Members of `shellhist-filters` that are functions should take a single argument representing input command.
+Members of `shellhist-filters` that are functions should take a single argument representing the input command.
 If the function returns a non-nil value when applied to the input command, then the command is not entered into the shell history.

 #### shellhist-ltrim - defaults to `t`